Asset Type: White Papers

 5.1 INCONSISTENCIES IN IMAGE ACQUISITION:

 When it comes to bone scans, clinical sites do not routinely apply standardized methods for the acquisition or archiving4 of images.
 The quality of bone scans is at times limited by inadequate scan delay, insufficient scanning time, urine contamination and missing anatomy.
 Furthermore, bone scans may be saved in various file formats other than DICOM, which degrade the quality of the bone scans and their associated interpretation.
-A particular image quality concern seen by Calyx is that sites save the bone scan image as a screenshot, which cannot be adjusted, or the windowing be leveled, as one would with a DICOM image to achieve the best possible display intensity for evaluating the presence of bone lesions, particularly if the patient presents with multiple lesions.
+A particular image quality concern seen by Perceptive is that sites save the bone scan image as a screenshot, which cannot be adjusted, or the windowing be leveled, as one would with a DICOM image to achieve the best possible display intensity for evaluating the presence of bone lesions, particularly if the patient presents with multiple lesions.
 Sometimes, screenshots are converted back into the DICOM format; however, the converted images are often of insufficient quality to conduct a robust evaluation.
 To avoid inconsistent bone scan evaluations and “Not Evaluable” assessments, it is important that sites involved in a clinical trial follow standardized image acquisition guidelines for bone scans.
-Calyx’s image acquisition guidelines, including recommendations for improving scan quality, are summarized (Table 2).
+Perceptive’s image acquisition guidelines, including recommendations for improving scan quality, are summarized (Table 2).

 5.2 SUPERSCANS: